exakat/exakat/docs/Annex.rst

 List of analyzers, by version of introduction, newest to oldest.
 In parenthesis, the first element is the analyzer name, used with 'analyze -P' command, and the seconds, if any, are the recipes, used with the -T option.
 Recipes are separated by commas, as the same analysis may be used in several recipes.

+* 1.4.0

+  * Php/Php73RemovedFunctions (Php/Php73RemovedFunctions)
+  * Relaxed Heredoc (Php/RelaxedHeredoc ; CompatibilityPHP54, CompatibilityPHP55, CompatibilityPHP56, CompatibilityPHP53, CompatibilityPHP70, CompatibilityPHP71, CompatibilityPHP72)
+  * Trailing Comma In Calls (Php/TrailingComma ; Appinfo, CompatibilityPHP54, CompatibilityPHP55, CompatibilityPHP56, CompatibilityPHP53, CompatibilityPHP70, CompatibilityPHP71, CompatibilityPHP72)

 * 1.3.9

-  * Assert Function Is Reserved (Php/AssertFunctionIsReserved ; Analyze)
+  * Assert Function Is Reserved (Php/AssertFunctionIsReserved ; Analyze, CompatibilityPHP73)
   * Avoid Real (Php/AvoidReal ; Suggestions)
-  * Case Insensitive Constants (Constants/CaseInsensitiveConstants)
+  * Case Insensitive Constants (Constants/CaseInsensitiveConstants ; Appinfo, CompatibilityPHP73)
+  * Classes/CouldBeAbstractClass (Classes/CouldBeAbstractClass)
   * Const Or Define Preference (Constants/ConstDefinePreference ; Preferences)
+  * Continue Is For Loop (Structures/ContinueIsForLoop ; Analyze, CompatibilityPHP54, CompatibilityPHP55, CompatibilityPHP56, CompatibilityPHP53, CompatibilityPHP70, CompatibilityPHP71, CompatibilityPHP72)

 * 1.3.8